-Jeremy B. Merrill is a news apps developer at ProPublica, concentrating mostly on Congress data and our Represent app.
+Jeremy B. Merrill is a former news apps developer at ProPublica, concentrating mostly on Congress data and our Represent app.
 Before joining ProPublica, he worked at The New York Times, building tools for journalists and using computer code to report on political Facebook ads, trains and online legalese.
 Before that, he worked at ProPublica as a fellow.

 Our tool had let the public see exactly how users were being targeted by advertisers.
 The social media giant urged us to shut it down last year.

 More than 16,000 people have participated in our project to collect and analyze political ads on the social media platform during the midterm elections this year.

 Voters across the state are facing waits of up to five hours as lines snake out the doors and administrators rush to get additional materials to the polls.

 A Mysterious Facebook Group Is Using Bernie Sanders’ Image to Urge Democrats to Vote for the Green Party

 The party’s candidates, which a group called America Progress Now is endorsing, say they’ve never heard of it.
 The group hasn’t registered with the Federal Election Commission as required.

 We’ve identified 12 ad campaigns in which energy, insurance and other industries masked their sponsorship of political messages on Facebook.

 Names like “The Voter Awareness Project” and “Breaking News Texas” are being used by political groups for negative campaign ads on the platform.